Generic Name: fluticasone inhalation (floo TIK a zone)

 Brand Name: ArmonAir RespiClick 113, Arnuity Ellipta, Flovent Diskus, Flovent HFA

-Fluticasone inhalation is used to prevent asthma attacks.
-This medicine will not treat an asthma attack that has already begun.
-Fluticasone inhalation is sometimes used together with steroid medicine taken by mouth.
+ArmonAir RespiClick 113 is a steroid that is used to prevent asthma attacks in adults and children.
+This medicine is sometimes used together with steroid medicine taken by mouth.

 Fluticasone may also be used for purposes not listed in this medication guide.